kagapa-blr/.github/README.md

 - You are permitted to use, modify, and distribute the code within the terms of the provided license.
 - Proper attribution must be given to the original authors and contributors of the code.
+- **No Unauthorized Sharing:** You are not permitted to share the code or any part of the repository with anyone without explicit permission from the repository maintainers.
+This repository contains sensitive information that must be handled with care.

 ### 4. Copying and Forking Repositories

-- You are allowed to fork this repository, provided you comply with the repository’s license terms.
+- You are allowed to fork this repository, provided you comply with the repository’s license terms and obtain explicit permission from the repository maintainers.
 - If you make modifications, it is encouraged (though not required) that you contribute back to the original repository through pull requests.

 ### 5. Handling Sensitive Data